coop-deluxe/sm64coopdx/docs/lua/functions-7.md

 ### Description
 Removes a voice channel.
-All players in the to-be-removed channel will get moved to the default channel
+All players in the to-be-removed channel will get moved to the default channel.
+The default channel cannot be removed

 ### Lua Example
 `voicechat_remove_channel(channel)`